YuxuanZuo/MultiYggdrasil/README.en.md

     In order to distinguish the username of players from the custom authentication server from that of the Mojang server, the player who from the custom authentication server will add a namespace suffix to their username.
     For example:
-      Notch.custom
+      Notch.cust
-    If the option "-Dmultiyggdrasil.namespace" is not set and the field "namespace" is not sent by authentication server, the server will issue a default namespace called "custom".
+    If the option "-Dmultiyggdrasil.namespace" is not set and the field "namespace" is not sent by authentication server, the server will issue a default namespace called "cust".
 If any fields were sent, the server will use the namespace that you defined earlier.

     Some features that conflict with Mojang Yggdrasil server will no longer available anymore: